 A case can take several years.
-Typically, at least in Los Angeles County, once a lawsuit is filed, the trial date is assigned about 18 months out.
+Typically, at least in Los Angeles County, once a dog bite lawsuit is filed, the trial date is assigned about 18 months out.
 Some cases settle faster and some settle right before trial while other cases have to go to trial.
-It just depends on the particular case including the dog bite injuries and damages that are involved as well as the nature of the dog bite or attack in that case.
+It just depends on the particular dog bite incident including the dog bite injuries, medical bills and damages that are involved as well as the nature of the dog bite or attack in that case.

 Are There Any Instances In Which A Dog Owner Could Face Criminal Charges?

 Yes.
 There have been cases where dog owners faced criminal charges where they owned dangerous dogs that they don’t keep any control over.
 For example, there was a case where somebody had a ton of pit bulls on their property, and they got out and started mauling somebody and killed them.
 It was shown that the dog owners did absolutely nothing to make sure the dogs were kept safely on their property.

 ⭐⭐⭐⭐⭐ I was in an accident where my car was totaled.
 At first, I thought I could handle things by myself but then my pain began to get much worse.
 I hired Allen based on the recommendation of a friend and he did not disappoint.
 He was very fast in answering my calls and emails.
 He also got me the maximum settlement from the other person’s insurance and then got me compensation from my insurance too. – James